KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Actions.md

 In KeyboardKit, the ``KeyboardAction`` enum defines a set of keyboard-specific actions that can be bound to buttons and handled with a ``KeyboardActionHandler``.

-KeyboardKit will by default create a ``StandardKeyboardActionHandler`` and bind it to the input controller's ``KeyboardInputViewController/keyboardActionHandler``.
+A ``KeyboardActionHandler`` can be used to handle actions, trigger feedback, etc. KeyboardKit will by default create a ``StandardKeyboardActionHandler`` and bind it to ``KeyboardInputViewController/keyboardActionHandler`` when the keyboard is loaded.

-You can replace this action handler with a custom handler to change how actions are handled.